-For the rising senior at Faribault High School, 2021 has felt like the information and activity of two summers has been packed into one.
-Lockerby, an offensive and defensive lineman for the Falcons’ football team, has drawn Division I interest throughout the summer and ended his recruitment last week by committing to play at North Dakota State.
+For the incoming senior at Faribault High School, 2021 has felt like the information and activity of two summers has been packed into one.
+Lockerby, an offensive and defensive lineman for the Falcons’ football team, has drawn Division I interest throughout the summer and says he is nearing a commitment in the coming weeks.

 That’s after a month of June in which Lockerby truly dove head first into the world of college recruiting for the first time after a 2020 cycle in which a lifeguard was always waiting to blow his whistle if anyone started to dip a toe in.